hannahmalm/running/notes.md

 9. Models - The logic of the web app.
 This is where data is manipulated/saved
     - User has many logs
-    - User has secure password
+    - User has secure password - see notes below
     - Logs belong to Users
 10. Views - The front end of the user facing part of the application.
 Has CSS, HTML, and Javascript.
 This is the only thing the user interacts with directly; Created Controllers & Views simultaniously
     - Layout view = standard view that has the yield, this will also have a nav bar